 1) View Your Electronic Admission Decision

-Once you have logged into the online application (using the same pin and password you used to create your application) click the “decision” link on the Applicant Status Page.
-(This is the first page you see when you login to the online application.)
-After clicking the “decision” link, you will be taken to a virtual copy of your admit letter.
-Contained within your virtual admit letter is important information regarding enrollment decision deadlines and the link to submit your enrollment decision.
+Once you have logged into the online application (using the same PIN and password you used to create your application) click the decision status link found on the "My Applications" Page (the first page displayed when you login to the online application).
+You will be taken to a virtual copy of your admission letter which contains important information regarding enrollment decision deadlines and the link to submit your enrollment decision.

 2) Submit Your Enrollment Decision Online

 Please let us know if you are accepting or declining our admission offer by submitting your enrollment decision via the online application.
 Your enrollment decision must be entered by the enrollment deadline stated in your virtual admission letter.
 Late enrollment decisions may not be accepted.
 Once submitted, enrollment decisions may not be changed.

 It is important to note that by accepting our offer of admission, you are also accepting any financial award offered to you by Northwestern University.
 Before accepting or declining your offer of admission, please consult the "Regulations Governing University Assistance" Web site.